-Design and Delivery Sprint: Alternative Models for Enterprise Finance in Zimbabwe
+Design and Delivery Sprint: Alternative Enterprise Credit Models in Zimbabwe

 This page provides a useful summary and the latest news in relation to FSD Africa’s ‘Design and Delivery Sprint’ in Zimbabwe.
 This is the first step in FSD Africa’s increasing commitment to inclusive financial sector development in Zimbabwe.